Skip to content

 2. Start with the defaults (max_inflight=32, block_chunks=16).
 32 reads in flight saturates in-region S3 in most cases.

-4. Tune max_inflight if the network isn't saturated — raise it until decoded MB/s stops climbing.
+4. Tune max_inflight by the metric your operating point cares about — raise it until decoded MB/s stops climbing, and check TTFB, because past the IO-bound region only TTFB keeps responding.
 From the repo you can measure the knee directly:

 python -m bench.probe_decode --url <store> --concurrency 1,4,8,16,32